 These already fascinatingly complex beings create families, friendships, communities, cultures, and social systems and networks become exponentially more complex.
-Technology, now an embedded feature in these human systems, affects each member of a system directly or indirectly; the collateral impact in our individual lives and communities is staggering.
+Technology, now an embedded feature in these human systems, affects each member of a system directly or indirectly; the collateral impact in our individual lives and communities, unfathomable.

 Our increasingly automated and measured society is being built with tools that are powerful enough, where the misuse of them could further divide us, but simultaneously offers the opportunity for deeper convergence.
 As we move forward, will we build technology to reflect our growing diversity?
-Will we build only what we currently know into our machines, or will we leave space for the unexpected, for the times we surprise ourselves, or are surprised by others?
+Will we build only what we currently know into our machines, or will we leave space for the unexpected, for the times we surprise ourselves or are surprised by others?
 And as technology evolves—daily—are we able to develop the social knowledge we require rapidly enough to make these decisions?
 In the time we need to make them?

 Luckily, we have experience and wisdom within our societies to lean into as we develop new technology.
 And there’s a method for doing this that Joi Ito describes: “participant design”—design of systems as and by participants.
 This approach will steer us away from a human vs. machines mentality, give us opportunities to work together and leverage diverse expertise—and let ourselves be humbled by the magnificent complexity of humankind.
 If we collectively pay attention to all the ways humans affect technology, and technology affects humans, we can develop a strategy for continuous learning and iteration.

 But who are the participants, and how do we invite them into a collaborative model?
-We know the active participants: those who design technology, the end users, our peers and networks—but what about those unseen participants not visible in our mainstream economic and social systems?
+We know the active participants: those who design technology, the end users, our peers, and networks—but what about those unseen participants not visible in our mainstream economic and social systems?
 I’m a social worker, and like many professionals who call themselves by this name, I work with some of the most vulnerable members of society, those who may go unseen or represented in a reduced way in our data-based systems.
-They too, are participants, and social workers can help bring their voices into system design.
+They too are participants, and social workers can help bring their voices into system design.

-I see interesting opportunities for social workers to contribute to the work ahead in human centered technology.
+I see interesting opportunities for social workers to contribute to the work ahead in human-centered technology.
 They are trained to work dynamically with individuals, groups, and systems.
 Across diverse practice areas, they bear witness to much of the nuance of the human-social-experience, and their work requires them to continually adapt to changing environments, circumstances, and policies.
 They are trained to work with the vulnerable, the marginalized, the neglected, as well as the wealthy, highly educated and the well-connected.
 They see who’s in, and who’s missing.
-Social workers are continuously evaluating “goodness of fit” for a person within their environment and assessing risk and danger, all while working towards a goal of flourishing.
+Social workers are continuously evaluating ‘goodness of fit’ for a person within their environment and assessing risk and danger, all while working towards a goal of flourishing.
 This flexibility, paired with a healthy respect for human agency and social justice, gives them unique (often overlooked) perspectives, on the power and responsibility of the technological choices we make.

 ● How the ecological theory in social work prepares social workers to be complex systems thinkers and actors